ansible/awx-operator/README.md

 #### Backup

 The first part of any upgrade should be a backup.
 Note, there are secrets in the pod which work in conjunction with the database.
 Having just a database backup without the required secrets will not be sufficient for recovering from an issue when upgrading to a new version.
 See the [backup role documentation](https://github.com/ansible/awx-operator/tree/devel/roles/backup) for information on how to backup your database and secrets.

-In the event you need to recover the backup see the [restore role documentation](https://github.com/ansible/awx-operator/tree/devel/roles/restore).
+In the event you need to recover the backup see the [restore role documentation](https://github.com/ansible/awx-operator/tree/devel/roles/restore). *Before Restoring from a backup*, be sure to:
+* delete the old existing AWX CR
+* delete the persistent volume claim (PVC) for the database from the old deployment, which has a name like `postgres-13-<deployment-name>-postgres-13-0`

+**Note**: Do not delete the namespace/project, as that will delete the backup and the backup's PVC as well.

 #### PostgreSQL Upgrade Considerations